terra-money/docs/docs/develop/module-specifications/spec-distribution.md

 ## Parameters

-The subspace for the Distribution module is `distribution`.
+The subspace for the distribution module is `distribution`.

 ```go
 type GenesisState struct {